estuary/flow/site/docs/concepts/schemas.md

 ### Translations

+You must only provide Flow
-A central design tenant of Flow is that users need only provide a model of their data _one time_, as a JSON schema.
+a model of a given dataset _one time_, as a JSON schema.
 Having done that, Flow leverages static inference over your schemas to perform many build-time validations of your catalog entities, helping you catch potential problems early.